 COVID-19: Compensation for fixed expenses

-Which companies are eligible for compensation under the scheme?
+Which businesses are eligible for compensation under the scheme?

-- The company is anticipating a revenue loss of more than 40 % as a result of the COVID-19 outbreak.
+- The business is anticipating a revenue loss of more than 40 % as a result of the COVID-19 outbreak or is subject to a ban on opening and has no revenue during such closure.

-- The company's total fixed expenses during the Compensation Period must exceed DKK 25,000.
+- The business's total fixed expenses during the Compensation Period must exceed DKK 25,000.

 What expenses are covered?

-The scheme allows companies to receive compensation for a certain proportion of the companies’ fixed expenses, e.g. rent, interest expenses and non-terminable contractual commitments such as leases.
-Salary expenses and fixed asset depreciations are not expected to be covered.
-Certain salary expenses are covered by the salary compensation scheme, see Link.
+The scheme allows businesses to receive compensation for a certain proportion of the businesses' fixed expenses, e.g. rent, interest expenses and non-terminable contractual commitments such as leases.
+Salary expenses and fixed asset depreciations are not covered.
+Certain salary expenses are covered by the salary compensation scheme, see also our previous news article.

-Except for companies whose businesses are prohibited as a consequence of a corona-related governmental order, the proportion of fixed expenses covered by the scheme depends on the company's anticipated decline in turnover:
+Except for businesses who are closed as a consequence of a corona-related governmental order, the proportion of fixed expenses covered by the scheme depends on the anticipated decline in turnover:

-Upon expiry of the Compensation Period, the Danish Business Authority (Erhvervsstyrelsen) will evaluate whether the company's actual revenue loss during the Compensation Period corresponds to the company's expected revenue loss.
-If a company's actual revenue loss is less than expected, the Danish Business Authority will adjust the allocated compensation.
+Upon expiry of the Compensation Period, the Danish Business Authority (Erhvervsstyrelsen) will evaluate whether the actual revenue loss during the Compensation Period corresponds to the expected revenue loss.
+If an actual revenue loss is less than expected, the Danish Business Authority will adjust the allocated compensation.

 How to apply for compensation under the scheme